Post

 print(data) # 20762001782445454615001000284b41193243004e41000b2d0542052c0b1932432d0441000b2d05422852124a1f096b4e000f

-We got a hex string but we have no information about how to decrypt it.
+We received a hex string, but we have no information about how to decrypt it.

 2. Pwntools challenge

-In the description of the challenge, they talk about a pwntools challenge:
+In the description of the challenge, it mentions a pwntools challenge:

 1